Time zones for teams.

 Events & Calendar

-We detect your timezone from your address and browser — no dropdowns to fuss with.
+We detect your time zone from your address and browser — no dropdowns to fuss with.

 Custom subteams